Mechanising G\"odel-L\"ob provability logic in HOL Light: Introduction

 \end{itemize}

-We could say that our implementation fluidly moves between two different levels of abstraction: the deep embedding of the axiomatic calculus is adequately reflected in the deep embedding of the possible world semantics by means of the completeness theorem formalised at the meta-level of HOL Light.
-Such a formal proof, in turn, assures that, at the meta-level, we can safely proceed with a shallow embedding of the labelled sequent calculus by extending the tactics of HOL Light in order to mirror the rules of that calculus.
-Because of the proof-theoretic property of the ``informal'' sequent calculus, its formalised counterpart is in fact a real theorem prover and countermodel constructor for the modal logic, built in HOL Light.

-Nothing, in the methodology we have just sketched, is specific to GL, so that the procedure we present here can be easily adapted to implement any labelled sequent calculus known in the literature.

-Our code is integrated into the current HOL Light distribution, and it is freely available from there.\footnote{See `Supplementary Material' on the first page of this paper.}

-We care to stress that our formalisation does not tweak any original HOL Light tools, and it is therefore ``foundationally safe''.
-Moreover, since we only used that original formal infrastructure, our results can be easily translated into another theorem prover belonging to the HOL family -- or, more generally, endowed with the same automation toolbox.
+Our formalisation does not modify any original HOL Light tools, and it is therefore ``foundationally safe''.
+Moreover, since we only used that original formal infrastructure, our results can be easily translated into another theorem prover belonging to the HOL family endowed with the same automation toolbox.

-Before presenting our results, in the forthcoming subsections of this introduction we provide the reader with some background material both on provability logic, and on formal theorem proving in HOL Light: further information about modalities and HOL Light can be found in \cite{goldblatt2006mathematical} and \cite{harrisontutorial}, respectively.

 \paragraph*{Revision notes.} This article is an expanded version of the conference paper \cite{maggesi_et_al:LIPIcs.ITP.2021.26}, presented at Interactive Theorem Proving (ITP) 2021.
-Changes include the addition of Sections \ref{prooftheorygl} and \ref{decision} on our implementation in HOL Light of the theorem prover and countermodel constructor for GL, and some minor local revisions.
+Changes include adding Sections \ref{prooftheorygl} and \ref{decision} on our implementation in HOL Light of the theorem prover and countermodel constructor for GL, and some minor local revisions.
+An intermediate version of the contents discussed in the present paper appeared in \cite{11567_1091313}.
+Both authors wish to thank two anonymous referees for their valuable feedback and comments towards improving the presentation of the material we discuss here.